Professor David Green CBE

 Worcester graduates have consistently recorded some of the best employment rates for graduates from any university in the UK and the University’s work to promote graduate employability, including the introduction of a salaried graduate internship scheme in the depths of the recession, has received national acclaim.
 David has championed the development of close working relationships with businesses, community, educational, health care, regional and sporting organisations.
 In 2011, Worcester was designated ‘The University partner of choice’ by the National Childbirth Trust, a partnership that continues today.

 David is a frequent commentator on both educational and economic matters for press and broadcast media.
 He has been interviewed on the Sunday Politics Show, BBC Breakfast, Channel 4 News, Sky News, The Radio 4 Today Programme and The World This Weekend as well as BBC News 24, Midlands Today, Central News, Radio 5 Live, Radio 1 and for local BBC and commercial radio.
 He has contributed articles and been interviewed in The Guardian, Independent, Telegraph, Times, Financial Times and Daily Mail as well as the leading UK journal on higher education The THE and the leading US journal on higher education The Chronicle.
 David is known as an outspoken advocate of increased educational opportunity and of the positive, productive role of universities in modern society.
-A selection of these articles is available to read here.
+A selection of these articles are available.

 A passion for educational inclusion combined with quality and professionalism has characterised David’s career.
 Whilst at South Bank University in the 1990s, David headed the 80-academic-strong Department of International Business and Languages, which recorded that University’s first ever ‘excellent’ rating from the national Quality Assurance Agency.
 Appointed Dean of the Leeds Business School in 1998, at the time one of Britain’s largest Business Schools with 250 staff and several thousand students, David led it to achieve Leeds Metropolitan’s University’s only ‘perfect score’ of 24 out of 24 for Business and Economics education – a score which propelled the Leeds Business School to be rated Britain’s best new University Business School in the early 21st Century.
 At Worcester, the University was awarded Outstanding ratings for Primary, Secondary and Employment-based Teacher Training in 2010, whilst later in the same year the Nursing and Midwifery Council graded the University’s provision in Nursing and Midwifery as good in all five categories – the best rating possible.
 The regular institutional audits from the Quality Assurance Agency have all been most positive with particular commendations for inclusion, student involvement and work to promote student and graduate employability.